Example

 Property Name:supportedChainIds

-Currently supports Sepolia, additional chains will be added in upcoming releases.
+Currently supports Base Sepolia and Base mainnet, additional chains will be added in upcoming releases.

 Complete Example